 The EU Medical Devices Regulation (MDR 2017/745)

-The new Medical Device Regulation will enter into force after a three-year transition period ending on May 25, 2020.
-This means that the market access framework for all member countries of the European single market (28 EU member states including the UK, the members of the EEA – Iceland, Lichtenstein and Norway, and through bilateral treaties Switzerland) will change significantly.
+The Medical Device Regulation entered into force on May 25, 2021, after a four-year transition period.
+This means that the market access framework for all member countries of the European single market changed significantly.

-The aim of the new Medical Device Regulation is to address some inherent weaknesses in the old directives as well as the swift evolution of science and technology in the field of medical devices.
-To do so, it introduces several key improvements, among them:
+The aim of the new Medical Device Regulation was to address some inherent weaknesses in the old directives as well as the swift evolution of science and technology in the field of medical devices.
+To do so, it introduced several key improvements, among them:

 - stricter ex-ante control for high-risk devices via a new pre-market scrutiny mechanism with the involvement of a pool of experts at EU level

 - the reinforcement of the criteria for designation and processes for oversight of Notified bodies

 - the inclusion of certain aesthetic devices which present the same characteristics and risk profile as analogous medical devices under the scope of these Regulations

 - improved transparency through the establishment of a comprehensive EU database on medical devices and of a device traceability system based on Unique Device Identification